sartorlab/mint/README.md

 Random Regions  hg19_knownGenes_promoters       66
 ```

-Additionally, a variety of plots are output to help interpret the output of `bismark_methylation_extractor`, `methylSig`, `PePr`, and the classifications.
+Additionally, a variety of plots are output to help interpret the output of `bismark_methylation_extractor`, `methylSig`, `csaw`, and the classifications.

 [Top](#contents)